 A friend recently asked me if I could give her some advice about mindfulness and meditation.
 It’s something I’ve been meaning to share for quite a while since practicing mindfulness has had an incredible impact on my wellbeing.

-In 2011, I was diagnosed with bipolar disorder and borderline personality disorder.
-Both are complex conditions but it’s safe to say that each of them are characterised by significant mood changes that can spiral out of control if not managed properly, causing devastation for the sufferer and for those around them.
+In 2011, I was diagnosed with mental health conditions characterised by significant mood changes that can spiral out of control if not managed properly, causing devastation for the sufferer and for those around them.
 My therapist at the time worked with me using a technique called Dialectal Behavioural Therapy, which incorporates the massively important elements of Eastern Zen and Western contemplative practices.
 This gave me the skills I needed to catch my impulses in time and stop unhealthy mood patterns from gaining momentum.

 I have been interested in meditation for years, but was only ever able to reach that wonderful state of peacefulness occasionally and even then it was through guided meditations and recorded NLP sessions.
 The therapeutic work I did equipped me with some crucial information that allowed me to access that state much more frequently.
 I have to emphasise at this point that the technique takes practice and there are many different approaches, but the basic premise is this: all we have is this moment.
 Anything that exists outside of it resides only in our minds.
 If we can ground ourselves in the moment we have an anchor that supports our ability to concentrate on our experience of the present.
 It focuses the mind and allows us to apply ourselves fully to whatever we are doing, making our actions much more effective.
 But I’d be going completely against the fundamental philosophy behind mindfulness practice if I were to say that its main benefit was an increase in productivity.
 For me the greatest impact was on my sense of peace and contentment, no matter what was going on around me.
 In this day and age, our constant drive to get things done and achieve more in less time is actually what restricts us from feeling happy.